ankitects/anki-manual/src/searching.md

 finds notes with tags starting with "ani".

 `deck:french`\
-find cards in a deck called "French", or its subdecks like French::Vocab.
+find cards in a deck called "French", or its subdecks like "French::Vocab".

 `deck:french -deck:french::*`\
 finds cards in French, but not subdecks.